 Uuser is on No Response status.
-Activations of this type of alarms which is
+Activations of this type of alarms which is determined to be false by the Sheriff's Office will result in fines in accordance with Section 10 9.

-(i) No fine shall be imposed upon the Alarm User if the Alarm User can prove by the greater weight of evidence that the Alarm Company failed to attempt to notify the Alarm User before notice to the Sheriff's Office.
+- (h) The Sheriff or his designee shall have the right to inspect any Alarm System which might require a Sheriff's response at any reasonable time to determine whether it is in conformity with the terms of this Ordinance. - (i) No fine shall be imposed upon the Alarm User if the Alarm User can prove by the greater weight of evidence that the Alarm Company failed to attempt to notify the Alarm User before notice to the Sheriff's Office.
 This section shall only apply to burglar alarms.
 All robbery, panic, duress and holdup alarms are excluded from this section.